ronalking182/Kingscode/posts/how-to-create-a-method-in-java.md

 1. A method is either **public, private, protect**.
 Any other Access modifier will be discussed latter in this article if needed.
 2. A method can either  have a return type or can be void( which means it does not  return anything)
 3. A method can take in an argument( perimeter ) if needed
+4. a method is created outside the main method

 Below is an example of a method without a return type